WeerayutBu/LLM-Augmented-Prototype-Representation-for-Few-shot-Named-Entity-Recognition/README.md

 LLM-Augmented Prototype Representation for Few-shot Named Entity Recognition
 ============================================================================

 This repository supports our work on **LLM-Augmented Prototype Representation** for **Few-shot Named Entity Recognition (NER)**.
-Our approach integrates large language models (LLMs) into prototype-based few-shot learning to enhance performance in low-resource and cross-domain settings.
+In this paper, we propose a new LLM-based data augmentation method and a representation learning objective from the augmented dataset for the FS-NER task.
+Our method aims to handle new entity types and increase inference efficiency in this setting.

 ### Datasets